asteinarson/knemm/README.md

 ```

 ### GroupPrice
 For `group_price` we want to create customer (`person`) groups, with labels.
 We want to expand the previous approach, and enable a person to belong to several groups (which requires a dedicated table).
 On closer thought, this is quite a generic concept, and it can be useful to implement it directly in the `Person` module.
-We make the 4:th claim there:
+We make the 4:th claim in the `Person` module:

 ```yaml
 id: Person_4